-by an entry-level test administrated by SLAM that can be taken only once and is compulsory for all students who do not have a valid language certificate.
-Those who fail to reach A2 level will have to attend one or more than one 60-hour italian course(s) 60-hour Italian course geared to their level.
+- via an entry-level test administrated by SLAM that can be taken only once and is compulsory for all students who do not have a valid language certificate.
+Those who fail to reach A2 level will have to attend one or more than one 60-hour Italian course(s) geared to their level.
 Those who do not take the entry-level test or fail to pass the end-of-course test after six attempts will have to obtain language certification privately in order to earn the 3 credits of Additional language skills: Italian.
-As an alternative, they can modify their course programme by choosing a different elective.